 Regardless of how the mistake happened, I cannot begin to imagine how humiliated Steve Harvey must feel.
 As mentioned above, social media is having a field day with what happened.
 My favourite has been this Tweet from Canadian comedian, Mark Critch.
 Simple, funny but also tasteful.

 At the same time, I have to tip my hat to Harvey.
-After the error was announced, he said, “I will take responsibility for this.
+After he realized the error, he said, “I will take responsibility for this.
 It was my mistake.
 It was on the card.”
 He seems like a decent guy and he owned the moment, painful as it must have been.

-It was a bad idea and it just wasn’t the time.
-What happened next proved it: All three of them stood there for 35 seconds, not knowing what to do; meanwhile, the audience was losing its collective mind.
-It was only when last year’s Miss Universe came on stage that the spell was broken and Harvey attempted to regain some semblance of control.
+What happened next?
+All three of them stood there for 35 seconds, not knowing what to do; meanwhile, the audience was losing its collective mind.
+It was only when the previous Miss Universe came on stage that Harvey attempted to regain some semblance of control.

-And, after taking responsibility (which could have been done more elegantly), it would have been better for Harvey to remain on stage and even say a few private words to the two women instead of walking off.
+And, Harvey should have remained on stage and even say a few private words to the two women instead of walking off.
 Miss Colombia and Miss Philippines continued to twist in the wind and an awkward moment became even more awkward.

 If you speak often enough, mistakes are going to happen.
-Some will be small; some will be big; some might even be epic.
+Some will be small; others will be big; and some might be epic.
 It happens.
 When you make a mistake, accept responsibility, try to fix it as best as you can and be professional.
 And when the event is over, move on.